Answers to commonly asked questions.

 Naturopathic medicines are very safe if used under the proper supervision of a licensed naturopathic doctor who is well trained in both traditional applications and scientific literature.
 Many adverse effects from dietary supplements occur in people who are treating themselves or in people seeing unqualified healthcare practitioners.
 Adverse effects often occur in people, for example, who are taking more than the recommended amount or who are on a drug or have a condition which negatively interacts with a dietary supplement.
 A naturopathic doctor from a 4-year accredited naturopathic medical school has had extensive training in prescribing dietary supplements and knows how to properly monitor a patient for any adverse effects.

 Naturopathic doctors are experts in complementary medicines and medical doctors are experts in drug therapy and surgery.
 Both attend a 4-year medical school after completing a bachelors degree and premed requirements.
 Naturopathic medical schools, however, focus a great deal more on nutrition, herbal medicine, physical medicine and homeopathy than conventional medical schools.
 In fact, most conventional medical schools offer no more than one or two introductory classes in alternative medicines.
 The methods which a naturopath uses is different from a medical doctor.
 Therefore, there is a professional need for naturopaths.
 Both however, can work very well in a collaborative practice because both are trained in western medicine and both use scientific research to support their clinical practices.

-Plans We Accept: Regence, Blue Cross/Blue Shield, Lifewise, Premera Blue Cross, First Choice, Group Health, Aetna and Cigna.
+Plans We Accept: Regence, Blue Cross/Blue Shield, Lifewise, Premera Blue Cross, First Choice, Group Health, Aetna, Cigna, and Apple Health.